 You can request a driving licence in person at the counter of the Civil Affairs Department.

-First, You are required to schedule an appointment online.
+You are required to schedule an appointment online.
 Your driving licence will be ready for you after 5 workdays.
-In principal, a driving licence is valid for 10 years.
+A driving licence is valid for 10 years.

 Documents you must provide